ew2223/thesis_homodimer_prediction/README.md

 ## Repository layout

 The directory numbering follows the pipeline order, with one gap: between stages 2 and 3 the sequences are modelled as homodimers with AlphaFold-Multimer (2.3), using code from <https://github.com/clami66/AF_cache>.
-Those predictions are the input to feature extraction.
+Those outputs are the input to feature extraction.

 ```
 homodimer_public/